ntrtd/d365-agent/docs/guides/embedding-ui-in-lob.md

 Regardless of the embedding strategy, these CopilotKit features are key:

-*   **`<CopilotKitProvider>`:** Configured with the URL of your `d365-agent-orchestrator`.
+*   **`<CopilotKitProvider />`:** Configured with the `chatApiEndpoint` (for the CopilotKit Runtime in `d365-agent-orchestrator`) and relevant `langgraphAgentUrl`(s).
 This allows the embedded UI to connect to the central orchestration logic.
 *   **`useCopilotReadable` (Contextual Awareness):** The embedded `d365-agent-ui` (or the LOB system itself in headless scenarios) uses this hook to provide real-time context from the LOB application (e.g., "current_customer_id", "viewing_product_page") to the LangGraph agents in `d365-agent-orchestrator`.
+*   **`useCoAgent` (Shared State with LangGraph):** This primary hook allows the embedded UI to:
+    *   Read the real-time `state` (including predictive updates) from backend LangGraph agents.
+    *   Use `setState` to update the agent's state from UI interactions.
-*   **`useCoAgentState` (Shared State with LangGraph):** Allows the embedded UI to display the real-time state, progress, and intermediate results from the backend LangGraph agents.
-This is crucial for showing users what the agent is doing during multi-step processes like PO processing.
+    *   Use `run` to trigger or re-run the agent.
+    This is crucial for showing users what the agent is doing and for human-in-the-loop scenarios.
+The real-time communication is facilitated by the underlying **CoAgents Socket**.
+    *   `useCoAgentStateRender` can be used for specific in-chat state rendering.
 *   **Generative UI:** LangGraph agents can instruct the CopilotKit UI to render custom React components.
 When embedded, these components can be designed to display LOB-specific data or provide interactive elements relevant to the LOB context (e.g., a mini-form for D365 data entry, a list of related D365 records).
-*   **Frontend Actions (`useCopilotAction` in frontend):** If the LangGraph agent needs to trigger an action directly within the LOB system's frontend (e.g., pre-fill a form field on the LOB page, navigate the LOB UI), this can be defined in the embedded UI and called by the agent.
+*   **Copilot OS (Frontend) - Frontend Actions (`useCopilotAction` in frontend):** If the LangGraph agent needs to trigger an action directly within the LOB system's frontend (e.g., pre-fill a form field on the LOB page, navigate the LOB UI), this can be defined as a Frontend Action in the embedded UI and called by the agent.
+This leverages CopilotKit's client-side capabilities.

 ## Use Case Example: Embedded Copilot in a CRM System